gregorbj/Archive-VisionEval/api/model_system_design.md

 For 'currency' data it's not sufficient to convert values to different units, it's also necessary to convert currency values between years to account for the effects of inflation.
 Because the model parameters estimated in different modules may come from datasets collected in different years, and because model users will most likely want to report currency values in current year terms, it is necessary to convert currency values between years.
 Currency denominated datasets are stored in the datastore as base year values.
 When a module needs to use a currency denominated dataset, the framework converts base year values to the year values that the module needs.
 If a module calculates a currency denominated dataset that is to be saved in the datastore, the framework converts those values from the currency year that the module uses to base year values to save in the datastore.
 The software framework takes care of the process of converting currency values between years automatically and in a consistent manner.
 This eliminates the need for model developers to convert currency values.
 It also allows more flexibility for model users and module developers, and for the evolution of the VisionEval model system with new and improved modules, because it eliminates the need to establish a reference year that is to be used for all modules and models.

 Modules specify the year of a currency dataset using a modifier to the the UNITS specification.
 This is done by adding a period and 4-digit year to the specification.
 For example, the UNITS specification for year 2000 dollars would be 'USD.2000'.
-Note, however, that this convention does not apply to specifications for currency data that is read in from input file because the model user is free to establish any currency year they choose for currency inputs.
+Note, however, that this convention does not apply to specifications for currency data that is read in from an input file because the model user is free to establish any currency year they choose for currency inputs.
 In those cases, the year is specified in the input file.
 This is explained in Section 6.4.

 Currency values are converted between years using a deflator series is defined for the model in the "deflators.csv" file in the "defs" directory.
 This file has 2 columns, 'Year' and 'Value'.
 Values are needed for all years specified by modules used in a model in addition to the base year and any other years that currency values in input files will be denominated in.
 For example, if the modules to be used in a model use dollar denominated values for the years 2000 and 2009, the model base year is 2010, and some input data are denominated in 2015 dollars, then at a minimum the "deflators.csv" file must include deflators for those years.
-A more flexible approach would be to have an annual series of deflators running from the earliest year through the latest year.
+A more flexible approach would be to have an annual series of deflators running from the earliest year through the latest year. **Note**: it is not necessary to specify deflators for any future model years (e.g. 2030, 2050).
+All modules in the model system make calculations in constant (uninflated) dollar terms.
+Deflators are only used to convert user input values to a constant base and to convert values to the year that is consistent with a module's estimation data.

 The UNITS value may also specify a multiplier option for complex and compound data types.
 This capability exists because modules may use data that are represented in thousands or millions when numbers are very large.
-For example total income and total VMT are often reported in this way.
+For example, freeway and arterial construction costs may be represented in thousands of dollars per mile.
 A multiplier option is added to a units name by adding a period and then the multiplier expressed in scientific notion where the leading digit must be a 1 (e.g. 1e3 for thousands).
 For currency units, the multiplier option must follow the year notation.
-For example, 2010 dollars expressed in millions would be expressed as 'USD.2010.1e6'.
+For example, 2010 dollars expressed in thousands would be expressed as 'USD.2010.1e3'.
 Miles traveled expressed in millions would be 'MI.1e6'.

 #### 6.4.
 Model Inputs

 The *inputs* directory contains all of the model inputs for a scenario.
 A model input file is a table that relates one or more input fields to geographic units and years.
 Because of the tabular nature of the data, all input files are CSV-formatted text files.

-At present, two types of input files are accommodated.
-These files differ with respect to whether the specified attribute values vary by 'forecast' year.
-For example, a file containing input assumptions about the cost of fuel, road use taxes, etc. would have values that vary  by 'forecast' year.
-In contrast, the files used to specify the characteristics of vehicles of different powertrain types have values that vary by vehicle model year, not 'forecast' year.
-The structure of these two types of input files, and how their values are organized in the datastore, differ.

-All input files that have values which vary by 'forecast' year have at least three columns; two mandatory columns that specify geography ("Geo") and year ("Year"), and one or more data columns.
-Each row specifies a unique geographic unit and year combination.
-For example, if a model that has 10 Azones is being run for 2 'forecast' years, then an a table of inputs specified at the Azone level would contain 20 rows (in addition to the header row).
-The software framework checks these files to make sure that they contain values for all the required combinations of geography and year.
+The first row of the file contains the headers identifying the data in each column.
+The columns include each of the data items specified in the input specifications for the module the input file is used for.
+In addition, the file may be required to have columns labeled **Geo** and **Year** depending on which of the following 4 types the input file is:

+* **Inputs apply to the entire region and to all years**: In this case, the input file consists of one data row and each column corresponds to a data item.

+* **Inputs apply to parts of the region and to all model years**: In this case, the input file consists of one data row for each geographic area and the file must include a column labeled **Geo** that is used for identifying the geographic areas.
+For example, if the input file applies to Azones and the model has 10 Azones, the file must have 10 rows in addition to the header.
+The **Geo** column identifies each of the Azones.
+Note that only the geographic areas specified in the *geo.csv* may be included in this file.
+If unlisted geographic areas are included, the model run will stop during initialization and the log will contain messages identifying the error(s).

+* **Inputs apply to the entire region but vary by model year**: In this case, the input file consists of one data row for each model year and the file much include a column labeled **Year** that is used for identifying the model years.
+For example, if the model run parameters specify that the model is to be run for the years 2010 and 2040, the input file must contain 2 rows in addition to the header.
+The **Year** column identifies each of the model run years.
+Note that only the specified model run years may be included in this file.
+If unspecified model run years are included, the model run will stop during initialization and the log will contain messages identifying the error(s).

+* **Inputs apply to parts of the region and vary by model year**: In this case the input file consists of one data row for each combination of geographic area and model year.
+The file must include a **Geo** column and a **Year** column.
+There must be as many rows as there are combinations of geography and years.
+For example if an input file applies to Azones and the model specifies 10 Azones and 2 model run years, the file must have 20 rows to accommodate all the combinations in addition to a header row.
+The **Geo** and **Year** columns may only contain values specified for the model.
+If they contain any unspecified values, the model run will stop during initialization and the log will contain messages identifying the error(s).

 By convention, input file names which include inputs that vary by level of geography, include the level of geography in the input file name.
 File names should be descriptive.
 Following are some examples:
 - azone_hh_pop_by_age.csv
 - azone_hhsize_targets.csv
 - bzone_dwelling_units.csv

-Input files that do not vary by 'forecast' year do not have a required 'Year' column.
-They may have a 'Geo' column if they have values that vary by geographic area.
-In that case, the software framework checks that the dataset accounts for all the specified geographic areas.

 The name of an input file and the names of all the columns except for the "Geo" and "Year" columns are specified by the module that requires the input data.
 In addition to specifying the file and column names, the module specifies:
 - The level of geography the inputs are specified for (e.g. Region, Azone, Bzone, Czone, Marea);